BIKKYDTU/livesensor/README.md

 5. Evaluation → Select the best-performing model for rare fault detection.

-6. (Future) Real-time deployment in heavy vehicles for early warning
+6. (Future) Real-time deployment in heavy vehicles for early warnings.

+---

 🚀 Impact on Heavy Vehicles